 This document has been prepared in accordance with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012.

-Parking Standards
+The Guidelines will be kept under review during the Plan period and adjusted as necessary in the light of experience and any further Government guidance.

 Car Parking

 The car parking requirements reflect the relative accessibility of the Central Sub-Area and the rest of the urban area.
 Standards for all Use Classes are maximums, except for residential development outside of the Central Sub-Area which also includes an expected level to be achieved.